axonivy-market/portal/Documentation/PortalDeveloperGuide/source/introduction/index.rst

 ************

-Portal Developer Guide provides information to setup, configure, customize Portal so that it could fit customer's needs.
+Portal Developer Guide provides information to setup, configure, customize Portal so that it could fit customer needs.

 .. _introduction-new-and-note-worthy: